ovotech/circleci-orbs/rac-gcp-deploy/README.md

 - `executor` - : Name of executor to use for this job.
 Defaults to `docker` executor.
 - `workspace-dir` - Path to restore/save the workspace.
 Defaults to `~/project`.
 - `git-username` - Name of the environment variable storing the git username.
 Defaults to `GIT_USERNAME`.
-- `git_user_email` - Name of the environment variable storing the email of the github user to use when pushing commits.
+- `git-user-email` - Name of the environment variable storing the email of the github user to use when pushing commits.
 Defaults to `GIT_USER_EMAIL`.
 - `ssh-key-fingerprint` - The fingerprint of the ssh key with permissions to checkout.
 - `google-cloud-sdk-version` - The version of google cloud sdk to install.
 Defaults to `246.0.0-0`.
 - `google-compute-zone` - The Google compute zone to connect with via the gcloud CLI.
 Defaults to `europe-west1-b`.